 An update to the Analysis of Impediments (AI) to Fair Housing Choice was completed by the City of Greenville in December, 2013.
-The City of Greenville will complete an update to the AI to Fair Housing Choice, in conjunction with a new Consolidated Plan in 2018.
+The City of Greenville will complete an update to the AI to Fair Housing Choice, in conjunction with a new Consolidated Plan in 2018, conducted in the 2013 2014 program year.
 City staff will be participating in Affirmatively Furthering Fair Housing provided by HUD as it becomes available.